 Home Prices Are Scraping The Bottom

 Again, when you look at Zillow.com, check out their real estate research reports.
 After viewing a few of their extremely detailed reports, I think you’ll come to the same conclusion as me.
 Home prices across the country are not dropping any further and in many cases, they are already on the rise.

 There is one thing that many of the wealthiest people in the country have in common.
 They’ve either grown their wealth entirely though the real estate market or they have many large investments there.
 If Donald Trump could do it, so can you ;)

-Yes, it is true, the first few years the majority of your mortgage payment goes toward interest.
+Yes, it is true.
+The first few years, the majority of your mortgage payment goes toward interest.
 However, we need to put things in perspective.
-Lets say you’re renting now and you pay $1,500 a month for a nice place that can comfortably fit your entire family.
-Beyond renting you also need to save money for your future or emergencies.
+Let’s say you’re renting now and you pay $1,500 a month for a nice place that can comfortably fit your entire family.
+You also need to save money for your future or emergencies.
 If you saved $400 a month that would already put you at $1,900 in monthly commitments.

 Now lets imagine you bought a $300,000 place, put 10% down and got an interest rate of 3.5%.
 Your monthly payment would be $1,510.
 What people don’t calculate in is the principle they are gaining on their house every month.

 For your first monthly payment of $1,510, 28% of that is going back to you, into the value of your home.
 That means you effectively are spending $787.50 towards “rent” and $424.92 is going towards your savings which you are storing in the value of your home.
 The crazy part is this rent will go down every month for the 30 years you have your mortgage and your savings will go up every month.